flight505/ClaudeCommands/workflows/specify-feature.md

----
-description: Create structured feature specification for ML/research projects using Specify framework
+description: Create a structured feature specification that feeds into planning and implementation workflows.
 argument-hint: "<feature description>"
----

 # Specify Feature

-Create a comprehensive feature specification for your ML, bioinformatics, or research project using the Specify framework.
+Create a comprehensive, implementation-ready feature specification using the Specify framework.
+The output becomes the starting point for `/feature-plan`, TDD workflows, and delivery teams.

 ## Usage